sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 };
 ```

-Once we have done the changes to FTW-backend we can check the booking breakdown
+Once we have done the changes to the backend of our client app we can check the
-again.
-Now if you choose the cleaning fee, you should see the cleaning fee also
+booking breakdown again.
+Now if you choose the cleaning fee, you should see the
-in the booking breakdown:
+cleaning fee also in the booking breakdown:

 ![Cleaning fee in booking breakdown](./cleaningFeeBookingBreakdown.png)